thiagohbfialho/App_food_android_kotlin/README.md

 # App_food_android_kotlin
-Example of an Food App that show how to use gridView.
+Example of a food app that shows how to use gridView.